hotae319/hotae319.github.io/_posts/2017-11-20-Robot Manipulator Control Simulation.md

 ---
 layout: post
-title: "Control robot manipulator named ABB IRB-1200-5 to accomplish the given task such as picking up, removing rust and polishing"
+title: "Control Robot Manipulator named ABB IRB-1200-5 to accomplish the given task such as picking up, removing rust and polishing"
 featured-img: manipulator
 ---